wustat/rjaf/manuscript/JOSS/paper.md

 # Example

 Next we present an example that illustates the usage of the package.
-A function `sim.data` used for simulating a synthetic data set with three covariates is provided below, where `n` indicates the sample size, `K` + 1 represents the number of treatment arms, `gamma` denotes the strength of treatment effects, and `sigma` is the noise level, and `probability` is a vector of sampling probabilities of treatment arms.
+A function `sim.data` used for simulating a synthetic data set with three covariates is provided below, where `n` indicates the sample size, `K`+1 represents the number of treatment arms, `gamma` denotes the strength of treatment effects, `sigma` is the noise level, and `probability` is a vector of sampling probabilities of treatment arms.
 This function depends on two widely used `R` packages `MASS` and `dplyr`.
-The output of the `sim.data` function is a data frame, consisting of a column (named `id`) of individual IDs, a column (named `Y`) of outcomes, three columns of covariates `X1`, `X2`, and `X3`, a column (named `trt`) of treatment arms, and a column (named `prob`) of probabilities of treatment assignment.
+The output of the `sim.data` function is a data frame, containing a column (named `id`) of individual IDs, a column (named `Y`) of outcomes, three columns of covariates `X1`, `X2`, and `X3`, a column (named `trt`) of treatment arms, and a column (named `prob`) of probabilities of treatment assignment.
 Readers are referred to @ladhania2023personalized [Section 4.1] for more details about the simulation setup.

 ```r
 sim.data <- function(n, K, gamma, sigma, probability = rep(1,K+1)/(K+1)) {